Price Leadership: Supporting Your Teams Through A Pricing Transformation

 To support a new global pricing strategy and to develop integrated margin management across international borders, the company decided to separate US operations from its global counterpart and put in place a new structure (including changes to the top team), new processes, new systems, new teams and a new approach to price management.

-Most organisations today rely on creativity, innovation and employee contribution to build value generating ecosystems.
+Most organisations today rely on creativity, innovation and employee contribution to build value generating ecosystems and profitable businesses.
 Traditional hierarchies are suitable for businesses that focus on simple repetitive tasks that don’t require any creativity or innovation.
 Strict hierarchies for the most part are largely inefficient and ineffective in business today.